Mikeyboomin/Delivery-Service/README.md

 # Contributing
 Rules For Contribuiting to Our React Codebase
-To maintain uniformity, improve code readability and make code maintenance easier across our entire code base Most our code will follow the general JavaScript convention
+To maintain uniformity, improve code readability and make code maintenance easier across our entire code base.
+Most of our code will follow the general JavaScript convention

-Naming Convention
+# Naming Convention

 1. When writing function & variable names use lower camel casing
 2. When writing components name use Capitalization